-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
-Significant items subject to such estimates and assumptions include the valuation of marketable securities, stock-based compensation, and accrued research and development costs.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
+Significant items subject to such judgments, estimates and assumptions include the valuation of marketable securities, impairment of long-lived assets, determining the fair-value of stock-based compensation, and evaluating the progress to completion of external research and development costs.
 Management bases its estimates on historical experience and on various other market-specific relevant assumptions that management believes to be reasonable under the circumstances.
 Actual results may differ from those estimates.